-Razer has made a huge effort to completely transform the Razer Blade, already one of the best gaming laptops.
-This time, Razer has dropped the 14-inch model for, well, another 14-inch model, at least technically.
+In 2018, Razer has made a huge effort to revolutionize the Razer Blade, already one of the best gaming laptops.
+This time around, Razer has dropped the 14-inch model for, well, another 14-inch Razer Blade, technically speaking.

 Here is the 2018 Razer Blade configuration sent to TechRadar for review:

 CPU: 2.2GHz Intel Core i7-8750H (hexa-core, up to 4.1GHz with Turbo Boost)

 Graphics: Nvidia GeForce GTX 1070 (8GB GDDR5 VRAM; Max-Q); Intel UHD 630

 Screen: 15.6-inch FHD (1,920 x 1,080) matte display (144Hz; IPS; 100% sRGB)